Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: RESULTS

 \subsection{PEAC Performance}

-To quantify the performance of PEAC, we assess the trueness and precision of phase estimation.
-Figure~\ref{fig:4}(\textbf{A}) displays the unwrapped phase $\theta_\recons$, reconstructed individually from the experimental data for each $T$ from algebraic ellipse fitting (dark blue crosses, masked by orange crosses for most data points) using the Hal\'{\i}\v{r} and Flusser algorithm~\cite{halir:1998:numerically,halir_flusser:2025:ellipse} (see {\mm} for details).
+To quantify the performance of PEAC, we assess the trueness and precision of phase estimation, without relying on scanning the differential phase.
+Figure~\ref{fig:4}(\textbf{A}) displays the unwrapped phase $\theta_\recons$, reconstructed individually from the experimental data for each $T$ from geometric ellipse fitting (dark blue crosses, masked by orange crosses for most data points), see {\mm} for details.
 For a complementary theoretical analysis establishing a connection between experiment and theory, we use the control variable $\theta_\set$, which we convert to the corresponding $T$ via Eq.~\eqref{eq:theta} using $a_\ext=\qty{32.2(1)}{mm\pss}$.
 Ideally, we expect the black dashed line representing identity, corresponding to perfect phase reconstruction $\theta_\recons = \theta_\set$, yet notable deviations of the experimental data occur.
 This discrepancy becomes more evident for the numerical replication of the experiment, shown as the dark blue line.
 We use the experimentally inferred parameters characterising the signals (see details in \mm).
 In essence, the numerical replication allows for a much finer sampling of $\theta_\set$.
 The largest discrepancies occur at $\theta_\set = \pi \mathbb{Z}$, \ie{} at points of degeneracy, which are a fundamental limitation to ellipse-based phase estimation~\cite{foster:2002:method,ridley:2024:investigation}.
 We experimentally study one of these degeneracy points in more detail: The inset at $\theta_\set=\pi$ illustrates this discrepancy through a finer experimental sampling in $T$.
 In this inset, the centre of each rectangle denotes the mean, while its height is twice the empirical standard deviation extracted from bootstrapping, caused by the statistical nature of the baseline fluctuations.
 The experimental data obtained from ellipse fitting (dark blue) exhibits the same qualitative behaviour as the numerical replication, thereby confirming the validity of our theoretical model.
 Hence, a bias $\theta_\bias = \theta_\recons-\theta_\set$ in the vicinity of the degeneracy points deteriorates the trueness of the estimated phase.